syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-web-installer.md

    ![Web Installer Uninstall Previous confirmation](images/webinstaller-7.png)

 4. The Confirmation Wizard will appear with the list of products to be installed/uninstalled.
-Here you can view and modify the list of products that will be installed/uninstalled.
+Here, you can view and modify the list of products that will be installed/uninstalled.

    ![Web Installer Product Install/Uninstall Wizard](images/webinstaller-uninstall-5.png)